 Look for any fishy programs running in the background and install a good antivirus program such as McAfee to prevent this from happening.

-Gaming laptop loud fans can be a nuisance and there are many causes for it as highlighted above, but at the same time there are effective treatments for this problem as well.
+Loud fans can be a nuisance and there are many causes for it as highlighted above, but at the same time there are effective treatments for this problem as well.

 1. Clean Your Gaming Laptop Frequently